lanylow/rbxfpsunlocker-osx/README.md

 *Note: you must run the command again when Roblox updates.*

+*Note: if you're using macOS Ventura or newer and your display doesn't support more than 60 Hz **you won't see the effect of this program**.
+Please don't create issues asking about this.*

 ## Credits

  - [lanylow](https://github.com/lanylow) - for coding this script and older versions of the unlocker